vahidmohsseni/k8s-mlflow/README.md

 ## A Release of MLflow Tracking Server in Docker for Kubernetes

+## Redis
+Redis is required component for the FEAST online store.
+Open the `redis-feast` directory for more information and instruction.

 ## Manual
 To deploy the MLFlow in the Kubernetes cluster you need to, first, build the Docker image and push it to a registery accessible by your cluster.